MBalszun/mart-common/README.md

 - PrintWrappers.h
-  Wrapper classes for some types (currently only std::chrono::duration) that determin how those types are formatted when inserted into a stream
+  Wrapper classes for some types (currently only std::chrono::duration) that determine how those types are formatted when inserted into a stream
   `std::cout << sformat(std::chrono::milliseconds(10))  << '\n'; // prints "10ms"`

-- ranges.have
+- ranges.h
   Some utility range classes (mainly for usage with range based for) ` for (auto i : irange(0,20)){} // i will have values from 0 to 19 inclusive`